savagevince/bare/week-7/module-pattern-2/README.md

 2. Create an `interrobang` module, using TDD.
 The new module should add `??!` to any given text.
 Once you've extracted this module, update the code in `interrobangSmiley` to use the module.

+3. Create an `exlaim` module, using TDD.
+The new module should add `!` to any given text.
+Once you've extracted this module, update the code in `interrobang` to use it.

 #### Questions